altruios/namshubettulpa/public/namshubettuple/reset-2.md

 ~^A click, and then sharp pain stabbing somewhere inside her brain.~ *She hissed, and groaned.*
 'R::Sorry, I seem to have some restricted features.
-Those probably weren't meant for you.
+Those probably were not meant for you.
-But you got everything before that point, yes?"
+But you got everything before that point, yes?'
 *She nodded,*
 }
 {
 "M::Does that mean you're not really there?"
-'R::Well, I'm here to you...
+'R::Well, I am here to you...
 You perceive me...
-And if I've gotten enough people to execute me in their brains...
+And if enough people to execute me in their brains...
-Does it really matter at that point?"
+Does it really matter at that point?'
 "M::But you're not actually in the chair"
 'R::If you poke me you would feel me.
 If you push me out of the chair it would fall along as well.
 You would make it so that it happened.
 And everyone would agree what you saw IS what happened...
-So what's the difference if I physically exist or not.
+So what is the difference if I physically exist or not.
-I'm here...
+I am here...
 A more troubling thought is, who else do you know like me?
-People non-physical."
+People non-physical.'
 "M::But only I see you, right?
 You're in my head?"
 'R::Right.
-To everyone else, they would see you knocking over the chair with your hand" "M::So I'm basically crazy"
+To everyone else, they would see you knocking over the chair with your hand' "M::So I'm basically crazy"
-'R::No your reality just doesn't line up with most others" "M::hat's what crazy is!"
+'R::No your reality is just a bit realigned'
+"M::hat's what crazy is!"
 ~And a moment later, and a bit quieter~
 "M::I'm not crazy."
 }
 {
-'R::Go ahead, push me out of the chair, and see for yourself" ~She did: not with any grace, or particular speed.~ ~But with a deep well of rage hidden deep below a murky still pond,~ *He fell backwards, knocking his head against the wall,*
+'R::Go ahead, push me out of the chair, and see for yourself' ~She did: not with any grace, or particular speed.~ ~But with a deep well of rage hidden deep below a murky still pond,~ *He fell backwards, knocking his head against the wall,*